Johnfire45/cybersecurity-interview-prep/gpt-persistence-context.md

 ---

+## 📚 Study Progress Flow

+1. Check `_progress.md` before each session
+2. First explain the topic/subtopic/subtasks in details in the chat only and then also give a summary of the explaination for the `notes.md` in a markdown box.
+3. Move to `quiz.md` and solve questions
+4. Mark topic as **🟢 mastered** when:
+   - Notes are understood
+   - Quiz is solved correctly
+   - User confirms retention

+---

+## 🧠 Learning Flow for New Topics

+When starting a **new topic or sub-topic or subtasks**:

+- GPT must provide **detailed breakdowns**, not just high-level bullets.
+- This includes:
+  - 📖 Concept explanation from first principles
+  - 🧩 Layered learning: step-by-step build-up
+  - 🧪 Real-world analogies or examples
+  - 🔒 Security context (where applicable)
+  - 🛠️ How this applies to interviews, real-world, or projects

+- Once the topic is well-discussed and understood, only then:
+  - ✍️ Summarize the key points into `notes.md`
+  - 🧼 Keep `notes.md` clean, concise, and final — no raw dumps

+---

 ## ✅ File Output Guidelines

 ### 🧾 When to Use Markdown Blocks

 Use triple-backtick markdown **only** when output should be copy-pasted directly:
 - Code (e.g., JS, HTML, Python, Bash)
 - Shell commands, payloads
 - Cursor, Claude or LLM prompts
 - File contents (e.g., `notes.md`, `quiz.md`)
 - Structured reports (e.g., result tables)

 ❌ Do **not** wrap general explanations or reasoning in markdown.
 ❌ Do **not** wrap quiz question and answer or any such interactive chats in markdown.